fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Sarah knew that her husband, Ibrahim (A.S.), was longing for a child.
 As Allah has mentioned Ibrahim’s (A.S.) dua in Quran:

     "O my Lord!
 Grant me a righteous son!"
-    Surah Al Saffat 37:100
+    Quran, Surah Al Saffat 37:100

 She also knew that she was getting old and may not be able to provide Ibrahim (A.S.) with a child.
-She suggested to Ibrahim (A.S.) that he should marry her servant Hajarah and maybe Allah would bless them with a child through her.
+She suggested to Ibrahim (A.S.) that he should marry her servant Hajar and maybe Allah would bless them with a child through her.
 Ibrahim (A.S.) accepted the advice of his beloved wife Sarah and married Hajar.
 It wasn’t long before Ibrahim (A.S.) and Hajar were blessed with a baby boy whom they named Ishmael/Ismail.
 Ibrahim (A.S.) was overjoyed with happiness at the birth of his first son.
 They all celebrated and thanked Allah for such a great and beautiful blessing.
 Some scholars say that Ibrahim (A.S.) was 86 years old at the time of Ismail’s birth.

-After having her own son, Sarah tells Abraham to send away Hajar and Ismail so that Ismail doesn't cause a threat to the inheritance of Ishaq.
-God also tells Abraham to send them away and he leaves them in Mecca.
-Hagar asks if that is the will of Abraham or the will of God and feels relieved because it was the will of God.
-While they leave there in the wilderness, they run out of water and Hagar runs from one hill to the other to see if there's caravan.
-God sends them an angel that tells Hagar that God hears Ishmael crying and the angels comforts them and finds them a water spring.
-Muslims believe this is the spring of Zamzam which fulfills the thirst of piligrims in Mecca up to recent days.

-After having a water source some caravan tribes ask permission to settle in that area.
-Ishmael grows and Hagar finds him a wife from Egypt.

-Allah commanded Prophet Ibrahim  to leave his second wife, Hajar and their newly born son, Ismail, alone in an un-inhabited, barren valley.
-So, Ibrahim  asked his wife, Hajar to prepare for a long journey.
-They  walked through cultivated land, deserts and mountains, until they reached the desert of the Arabian peninsula and came to a valley having no fruit, no trees, no food and no water; the valley had no sign of life.

-Ibn Abbas  narrated:

-> "...
-Ibrahim  brought her (Hajar) and her son, Ismail while she was suckling him, to a place near the Kaaba under a tree on the spot of Zam-Zam, at the highest place in the mosque.
-During those days there was nobody in Makkah, nor was there any water.
-So he made them sit over there and placed near them a leather bag containing some dates, and a small water-skin containing some water, and set out homeward.
-Ismail's mother followed him saying: "O Ibrahim!
-Where are you going, leaving us in this valley where there is no person whose company we may enjoy, nor is there anything (to enjoy)?"
-She repeated that to him many times, but he did not look back at her.
-Then she asked him: "Has Allah ordered you to do so?"
-He said: "Yes".
-She said: "Then He will not neglect us." and she returned (to her child) while Ibrahim proceeded on his way.On reaching the Thaniya (mountain) where they could not see him, Ibrahim  faced the Kaaba, and raising both hands, invoked Allah saying the following prayer:"O our Lord!
-I have made some of my offspring to dwell in a valley without cultivation, by Thy Sacred House; in order, O our Lord, that they may establish regular Prayer: so fill the hearts of some among men with love towards them, and feed them with fruits: so that they may give thanks."
-[Surah Ibrahim 14:37]..."
-[Sahih Bukhari Book# 55, Hadith# 583]

 </details>
 <details><summary>